Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch8/index.md

 ln_zeta_max = np.log(0.3)
 ```

-1. You would expect the natural logarithm function to be `np.ln`.
+1. I expected the natural logarithm function to be `np.ln`.
 For some reason, it is actually `np.log`.

 ### Bounds for the static deflection